iprudhomme/UFOs/README.md

 ## Overview
 for our 11th data analytics project.
 We created a dynamic website using javascript, bootstrap, css, and d3 to create a searchable UFO siting website.
 Given a list of many reported UFO sightings, we created a table in javascript and then utilized values from input boxes to apply filters on the data so people can find information on the sightings in the area of their choice.
 ## Results
 The site welcomes visitors who may be interested in looking up sightings based on a given city, state, or country.
 As well the user can filter the list by the shape of the UFOs.
 Perhaps a user saw something strange and wanted to see if anyone near them had seen something similar.
 The sight works by just changing the inputs under "Filter Search".
 ![Filter Search](./static/images/filter%20boxes.png)

 Once the user leaves the input box and clicks on another box or somewhere else on the site, the javascript code will recognize the change and re-filter the data.
 Of a user clears the data, then the filter gets removed when they move on to another element on the page.
 Say I lived in "el cajon, CA".
-I could filter directly on city and I would find 5 other sightings in the area.
+I could add "El Cajon" to the state input box and "CA"  filter directly on city and I would find 5 other sightings in the area.
 Or I could filter on state for "CA" and I could find 20 sightings.

 ![UFO WebSite](./static/images/ufosighting.png)
 ## Summary